More Grizzly Tales for Gruesome Kids: Bunny Boy

 Bill hates vegetables to the point of making Tubs the neighbourhood rabbit sneak into the garden to feast on his mother's vegetable patch every night.
 His mother decides to stand guard with a shotgun which prevented Bill from leaving the garden gate open.
 The next morning, she proudly serves him a freshly grown cabbage for lunch.
-Bill paints it like a football and leaves it for the dog to bite, buries it and pretends he discovered a bomb with homemade signs, tells the police he found a decapitated head, but his mother always finds the cabbage, washes it and places it in front of him again.
+Bill paints it like a football and leaves it for the dog to bite, buries it and pretends he discovered a bomb with homemade signs, tells the police he found a severed head, but his mother always finds the cabbage, washes it and places it in front of him again.
 Desperately, Bill snatches the cabbage and hides it under his anorak as he sneaks out of the house to find Tubs through Farmer Popple's cornfield.
 Exhausted, Bill rests by Tubs' rabbit hole as Tubs napped after his meal; a shadow casts over them as Popple's combine harvester runs them over.

 Bill wakes up in hospital and is discharged the next day.
 To both him and his mother's surprise, he gleefully eats every vegetable served.
-He began having recurring dreams about a rabbit eating garden vegetables, and wake up with soil in his mouth.
+He begins having recurring dreams about a rabbit eating garden vegetables, and waking up with soil in his mouth.
 One day, he discovers a fluffy tail growing and runs out of the bathroom to show his mother, discovering the doctor from his hospital bedside in the kitchen.
 "I knew this would happen," the doctor sighs.
-He explains to Bill's disturbed mother that the combine harvester accident had mutilated Bill and Tubs so much that it was difficult for the surgeons to differentiate human and rabbit remains; Bill's rabbit instincts were predicted to develop at some point.
+He explains to Bill's disturbed mother that the combine harvester accident mutilates Bill and Tubs so much that it is difficult for the surgeons to differentiate human and rabbit remains; Bill's rabbit instincts are predicted to develop at some point.
 Bill's mother demands her son should be changed back but the doctor claims it is impossible, as Bill uses his giant rabbit feet to kick open the back door, and hops out the house.
-He never returned again, now living in a nearby burrow, and only visits the garden every night for dinner as he hears his mother's loud sobs.
+He never returns again, now living in a nearby burrow, and only visits the garden every night for dinner as he hears his mother's loud sobs.

 Spit

 A little boy spits on the pavement.
-He had actually spat on a giant's shoe, so the giant responds by spitting on him.
+He actually spits on a giant's shoe, so the giant responds by spitting on him.